How do you break into digital marketing?

 The digital landscape is changing all the time and new jobs are created every day.
-So if you want to embark on a digital career, where do you start?
+So if you want to embark on a new digital career, where do you start?
 As part of this year’s Brighton Digital Festival, Brighton Digital Women (BDW) held an evening discussing just that.

 The top 10 quotes from the night: